michurin/netpunch/README.md

 ### Roadmap

-- Threat this staff as a library
 - Docs
-  - Code coverage
+- More tests and code coverage
-- CI (setup github actions):
-  - lint
-  - test

 ### Known issues